 |THEO 103||The Moral Life: Living the Virtues||3|

-*Students must complete their choice of two of the following courses: HUM 251, HUM 252, and HUM 253.
-These replace the Western Civilization courses.
+*Students must complete their choice of two of the following courses: HIST 201, HIST 211, and HIST 221 (these replace the Western Civilization courses).

-In addition to the 33 credits in the Catholic Studies Core, students are required to earn 27 credits in the following areas:
+In addition to the 33 credits in the Catholic Studies Core, students are required to earn 27 credits in the following areas.
+Courses are 8 weeks long unless otherwise noted.

 The general education credits must be at the 100 level or higher and one must have received a grade of C or higher from an accredited institution.
 Experiential credit cannot be used in place of academic credit.